Buffalo sports travel guide

 Sports at the University at Buffalo also includes a Division I/FBS college football team, which competes in the Mid-American Conference (MAC).
 The Bulls play at the on-campus UB Stadium.

-In addition to the Buffalo Bisons, minor-league sports teams in the city include the Buffalo Bandits of the National Lacrosse League, who play at KeyBank Center, and the Buffalo Beauts of the National Women’s Hockey League.
+In addition to the Buffalo Bisons, other professional sports teams in the city include the Buffalo Bandits of the National Lacrosse League, who play at KeyBank Center, and the Buffalo Beauts of the National Women’s Hockey League.

 Original publish date: June 10, 2020